mlgx/boxes/README.md

 INSERT INTO virtual_boxes_relationships (id, parent_id) VALUES (1, 2);
 ```

-## Rules for physical and virtual boxes relationships
+## Rules for physical and virtual boxes relationships (NOT IMPLEMENTED YET, no db table creation, nothing)

 * VBs cannot be inside PBs.
 * A PB can be inside a VB (but not inside multiple VBs at once).